MistaVikz/myGameAPI/README.md

     - Parameters: user_name, email (optional)
     - Returns: Message confirming creation of the User.
     - Description: Creates a new User. user_name provided must be unique.
 Will raise a ConflictException if a User with that user_name already exists.
+The welcome email is added to the task queue.

  - **get_user_rankings**
     - Path: 'user/rankings'